-This warning message appears on the LCD display with a warning chime.
-Additionally, some vehicle system intervention occurs by the engine management system to help decelerate the vehicle.

-The FCA system limitedly controls the brakes to preemptively mitigate impact in a collision.
-The brake control is maximized just before a collision.
+- OLX2059027N - The warning message appears on the cluster LCD display with a warning chime. - Additionally, some vehicle system intervention occurs by the engine management system to help decelerate the vehicle. - The brake control is maximized just before a collision, reducing impact when it strikes a forward vehicle.